CISCO and compliance with the GDPR General Data Protection RegulationMaria Cruz Alcocer

 3.-How it has been resolved.

-4.- Mechanisms and methods put in place so that it does not happen again.
+4.- Mechanisms and methods in place so that it does not happen again.

-With CISCO’s security solutions, responses to security breaches are now taking place in an average of 3.5 hours.
-Consite in having visibility of what is happening in your network and respond to what is happening.
+With CISCO security solutions, we are currently responding to security breaches in an average of 3.5 hours.
+It consists of having visibility of what is happening in your network and responding to what is happening.

 How can SOLUTEL help you as a CISCO Partner?

-Cisco develops security technologies that allow the effective and automatic implementation of policies that pursue the protection of privacy directly in the company’s infrastructure and in the cloud.
-The products that are part of Cisco’s cybersecurity architecture have been designed, in fact, to interact both with each other and with third-party products automatically, making the management of such an architecture simple.
+Cisco develops security technologies that allow the effective and automatic implementation of policies that pursue the protection of privacy directly in the infrastructure of the company and in the cloud.
+The products that are part of the Cisco cybersecurity architecture are, in fact, designed to interact both with each other and with third-party products automatically, making it easy to manage that architecture.

-Cisco Security offers solutions that are fundamental to compliance with data protection regulations (GDPR).
+Cisco Security offers solutions that are critical to data protection regulation (GDPR) compliance.

-Cisco Umbrella and Cisco Advanced Malware Protection for Endpoint solutions are easy to use and implement.
+Cisco Umbrella and Cisco Advanced Malware Protection for Endpoint solutions are easy to use and easy to implement.

-Discover how you can stop threats before your users establish a connection to harmful websites.
+Find out how you can stop threats before your users connect to harmful websites.
 Cisco Umbrella installs in 30 minutes.